Metalnem/mijailovic.net/_drafts/error-handling-patterns-in-go.md

 ```

 This is much better: main code path is no more obfuscated and you can
-see at the first what the function is doing.
+see at the first glance what the function is doing.
 The bad thing about this
 technique is that you can't generalize it—you have to define a wrapper
 type for each function.
 The good thing is that it's applicable to both
 io.Reader and io.Writer, and lots of other read/write functions in the